 Address: 61768 Twentynine Palms Highway, Joshua Tree, CA 92252, United States

 A trip is not complete without eating authentic food from this side of the country.
 For this, we recommend you visit JT Country Kitchen.
 This restaurant is well-reviewed and loved by both locals and tourists.

-They offer a wide variety of countryside cuisines, including steak and eggs, country-style breakfast meals, salads, sandwiches, desserts, and more.
+They offer various countryside cuisines, including steak and eggs, country-style breakfast meals, salads, sandwiches, desserts, and more.
 JT Country Kitchen is especially popular for its homemade gravy.

-Whatever your plans are in Joshua Tree, make sure you include JT Country Kitchen in your itinerary.
-They offer amazing food, great service, and a restaurant ambiance that will get you into the mood.
+Whatever your plans are in Joshua Tree, include JT Country Kitchen in your itinerary.
+They offer amazing food, great service, and a restaurant ambiance to get you in the mood.

 16. Experience Relaxation Like No Other at the Desert Hot Springs Spa Hotel

 Address: 10805 Palm Dr, Desert Hot Springs, CA 92240, United States